 Ms. Mariam Makarova, Deputy Head of the Department of Water Resources of the Ministry of Environment and Natural Resources Protection of Georgia: "I think the problems are the same for both men and women, I don't feel gender discrimination."
 The full interview, along with other GWP Central Asia and Caucasus women voices, is available here.

 Mrs. Lucy Njambi, a Water and Sanitation Engineer, currently Environment and Compliance Manager at Nairobi City Water and Sewerage Company (NCWSC): “Working as a lady engineer has been quite a challenge especially in terms of bringing up a family.
 This is especially so as an engineer we may be required to work in various parts of the country and in remote areas.
 However, this challenge is not restricted to lady engineers only, but to various lady professionals in the water and sanitation sector.”
-The full interview is available here and one more Eastern Africa interview here.
+The full interview is available here.

 Zakia Naznin, a Researcher working in the Bangladesh Centre for Advanced studies (BCAS): "The first and continuous challenge for me is to deal with my own mind-set developed through growing up in a patriarchal society".
 The full interview along with other GWP South Asia interviews is available here.